Silk Road Tour in Central Asia

 Bukhara in Uzbekistan

 Today morning we will visit a couple more sights near Bukhara.
 First, we visit the Mausoleum of Naqshbandi, 15 km outside the city center.
 There are many orders in Sufism, all of which have been represented at different times in what is now Uzbekistan.
 The Naqshbandiyya order has a great and long-lasting influence, and the memorial place is still a popular place of pilgrimage for Sufis.
 From here, we will visit the summer residence of the last Emir of Bukhara.
-In Persian it is called Sitorai Mokhi Hossa, “the place where the moon meets the stars”.
+In Persian, it is called Sitorai Mokhi Hossa, “the place where the moon meets the stars”.
 Return to Bukhara for lunch.

-Hotel Kosh Havuz 4* or similar.
+Hotel Zarafshan Parkside 4* or similar.

 Uzbekistan tour